unitymakesus/unity-team-handbook/source/workers/bereavement-leave.md

 - Please select "Paid Leave" and enter "Bereavement Leave" in the notes field.

+Managers should inform upper management (CEO and COO) so that accommodations may be made and understanding given in case the situation impacts the team member's performance.
+Details will be kept confidential between these parties.

 Normally, we don’t require proof of death.
 However Unity may, in unusual circumstances, require verification of the need for the bereavement leave.

 ## Responsibilities